 How a Pencil is Made

 We take pride in handcrafting quality pencils and artist materials using traditional methods passed down for six generations.
 Our history dates back to 1860 when Edward Weissenborn founded the American Lead Pencil Co. in Hoboken, NJ.
 He was an inventor and machinist and acquired 28 patents for improved machinery and processes in making 360 different kinds of pencils.
-2 sold the company to The Reckford family in 1885.
-He then established the pencil exchange in Jersey City, New Jersey with his son Oscar, in 1889.
+He sold the company to The Reckford family in 1885.
+Edward then established The Pencil Exchange in Jersey City, New Jersey with his son Oscar, in 1889.
 Which was later renamed The General Pencil Company.

 Chunks of graphite (a soft, dark mineral) and clay are placed inside a huge rotating drum.
 Large rocks inside the drum crush the graphite and clay into a fine powder.
 Then water is added, and the mixture is blended in the drum for up to three days

 Huge wheels grind the dried sludge into another fine powder, and water is blended in again to make a soft paste.

 After drying, the pencil leads are put into an oven heated to 1,800 degrees Fahrenheit The intense heat makes the leads smooth and hard, which makes for good writing points.

 A thin coat of glue is applied to the slats, and one pencil lead is placed into each of the eight grooves.
 Within seconds, another wide grooved slat is glued on top, sandwiching the leads

 The same machine cuts apart each slat into eight separate pencils.